ServicePlanningPech/prayer-diary/docs/implementation_steps.md

 1. **Test User Registration**
    - Register a new user account
    - Log in as the admin and approve the new user
-   - Verify the new user can access the app features
+   - Verify the new user is prompted to complete their profile before accessing other features
+   - Verify that email notifications are selected by default for both Prayer Updates and Urgent Prayers

 2. **Test Prayer Calendar**
    - Add users and other prayer subjects to the calendar